 Arizona is Close to the Equator and has Higher Elevation

 Another reason it’s location makes it so hot is it’s proximity to the equator.
 It’s about 2,300 miles from the equator, which is close enough to mean it receives a lot of the sun’s energy, especially at the end of the year.
 The summer days are longer in the Northern hemisphere and due to the tilt, this means longer days in the sun, and more time in the heat.
 Elevation also plays a role in the temperature.
 Higher elevations tend to keep places cooler, but lower elevations mean places stay hot.
 A lot of parts of Arizona sits at low elevation.
 Phoenix for example, sits at 1,000 feet, which is pretty low.
 These two combined make the heat stay all year round in Arizona.

 Arizona is a great place to live even if it is hot.
 And, as a resident of this amazing state, it’s important to know that there are several effective ways you can prevent the heat and keep cool, even during the summer months.
 At Superior Sun Solutions, we offer various energy-saving window attachments, such as solar screens and retractable awnings, that keep hot temperatures out while maintaining the coolness of your home or patio.
-If you’re interested in shading screens or awnings for your home or outdoor area, Superior Sun Solutions can help.
+If you’re interested in shading solar screens, or retractable awnings for your home or outdoor area, Superior Sun Solutions can help.
 Our experts have decades of experience in creating and installing our shading solutions.
-Our specialists know exactly how to keep heat off you in Arizona, so contact us today!
+Our specialists know exactly how to keep the heat off you in Arizona, so contact our team today!